-- Once the absolute position detection system has been setup, absolute position data will not be lost even if the connector connected to CN2 is removed. - When the servo motor that requires a battery for the absolute position detection system is used, replacing the battery will erase the absolute position data.
-If the absolute position data is erased, execute home position setting before operation. - · When the battery is used out of specification, the absolute position data may be erased.
+- Once the absolute position detection system has been setup, absolute position data will not be lost even if the connector connected to CN2 is removed. - · Replacing batteries will erase the absolute position data. - · If the absolute position data is erased, execute home position setting before operation. - · When the battery is used out of specification, the absolute position data may be erased.